Posted August 20th, 2020 by & filed under Student & Alumni Stories, Reflections from the President, Featured.

 By Kate Latimer

 The work of a counselor is inherently ironic, and often misunderstood.
-We are shepherds of grief, sadness, doubt, fear and anger, and know that when we can help our clients feel these things, and look the pain in the eye, that healing occurs.
+We are shepherds of grief, sadness, doubt, fear and anger, and know that when we can help our clients feel these things, and look the pain in the eye, healing occurs.
 This is the transformational paradox.
-We often feel worse…
+We often feel worse before…

 Posted October 11th, 2015 by & filed under Professional Training Certificates & NEI, Consciousness & Mindfulness, SWC Blog.